 Concession and rental car revenues-Concession and rental car revenues are generally based on a fixed percentage of tenant revenues subject to certain minimum monthly fees.
 Concessions are operated under a Master Lease Development and Concession Agreement (Master Lease).
 The Master Lease was extended from its initial term through December 31, 2029.
-During 2017 and 2016, the Authority's revenue sharing percentage was 59%, however, effective January 1, 2018, this increases to 77% percent.
-In return for the extension, the concessionaire agreed to provide a nonrefundable up-front payment of \$6,666,667, which has been recorded as unearned revenue and has been fully amortized to operating revenues as of December 31, 2017.
+During 2017, the Authority's revenue sharing percentage was 59%, however, effective January 1, 2018, this increased to 77% percent.
+In return for the extension, the concessionaire agreed to provide a nonrefundable up-front payment of \$6,666,667, which was recorded as unearned revenue and fully amortized to operating revenues.